napen123/nelson/README.md

 |Logic and ZFC|
 |The Syntax of IST|

+## Copying
+All papers and books in this repository come from Edward Nelson's Princeton website where he made them freely available.

-(Inspired by the repository collecting [Per Martin-Löf's works](https://github.com/michaelt/martin-lof).)
+This repository is based on the repository collecting [Per Martin-Löf's works](https://github.com/michaelt/martin-lof).)